thewtex/docker-opengl/README.rst

 This Docker image supports portable, CPU-based graphical application rendering, including rendering OpenGL-based applications.
-An X session is running on display `:0` and can be viewed through HTML5 viewer served at port 6080.
+An X session is running on display `:0` and can be viewed through HTML5 viewer on any device with a modern web browser (Mac OSX, Windows, Linux, Android, iOS, ChromeOS, ...).

 Quick-start
 -----------